 Had I been ruminating, had I not been in the present moment with the dogs, I likely wouldn’t have noticed these beautiful birds.
 Lifted by their beauty and these precious moments with them, I felt ‘lighter’, grateful for nature’s beauty and the opportunity to experience it.
 The rain may be coming back but the dogs and I had had our moments in the fresh air – and returned home refreshed.

 What might you be missing in your life?
 Take a moment to be in the present moment - wherever you are.
 Breath in the fresh air.
 Listen for birdsong.
 Walk the dogs.
 Do whatever it is that lifts your heart.
-You can learn more about mindfulness and the benefits of the present moment from Oprah and Jon Kabat-Zinn here.
+Whether you are already a nature lover or are starting to see the many benefits nature can bring to you, you can learn more about mindfulness and the benefits of the present moment from Oprah and Jon Kabat-Zinn here.

 And if you should see a Cedar Waxwing or Robin in distress this time of year, please call your local wildlife rehabilitator or facility.
 Often these birds ingest fermented berries and as you can appreciate, “drinking and flying” don’t mix well.
 Working in wildlife rehab, I have encountered “drunk” Cedar Waxwings who just needed some time to ‘sober up’ and safely fly again.
 As always, thank you for caring for your local wildlife …. and enjoy the beauty of the winter season and all of its surprises!